Confident (Demi Lovato song)

 Musically, "Confident" is an electropop and pop rock song with heavy drums, hooker trumpet and finger snaps.
 Lyrically, the song discusses self-empowerment and confidence.
-The music video for "Confident" was released on October 9, 2015 through Lovato's Vevo channel.
+The music video for "Confident" was released on October 9, 2015, to Lovato's Vevo channel.
 It was directed by Robert Rodriguez, and features guest appearances from Michelle Rodriguez, Jeff Fahey, Zane Holtz, and Marko Zaror.
 Lovato has performed the song on Saturday Night Live, Good Morning America, the 2015 American Music Awards, and several TV programs.
-It also featured in the official reveal trailer for the video game GTI Club: The Outsider and its game soundtrack.
+A re-recorded rock version of the song was released on August 18, 2023, and was included on her remix album Revamped (2023).

 Recording and release

 Lovato co-wrote "Confident" with Ilya Salmanzadeh and the song's producers Max Martin and Savan Kotecha.
 The song was recorded in two studios: MXM Studios, Los Angeles in United States and Wolf Cousins Studios, Stockholm in Sweden.
 Sam Holland engineered the song, Serban Ghenea handled the mixing of the song.
 Ilya Salmanzadeh performed guitar, bass, keyboards, percussion among with of Max Martin, the musician Rickard Göransson also performed the percussion, Savan Kotecha also contributed with the background vocals with Salmanzadeh and Oscar Holter.
-The horn arrangement was provided by musician Jonas Thander who also performed the saxophone, the trombone was played by Steffan Findin, while the trumpets was performed by Stefan Persson and Karl Olandersson.
+The horn arrangement was provided by musician Jonas Thander who also performed the saxophone, the trombone was played by Steffan Findin, while the trumpets were performed by Stefan Persson and Karl Olandersson.
 Other personnel included Peter Carlsson who performed the live drums.

 Prior to official release, "Confident" leaked online on August 24, 2015.
 On August 27, 2015, Lovato revealed the cover, title, release date and tracklist of her fifth studio album Confident on Twitter.
 Following the announcement of the album's release, Lovato stated the title track was "really the best way to represent me today", adding that "I feel very secure in who I am as an artist and a person.
 That's what I'm trying to portray."
 Lovato told MTV that the song influenced in the choice of album's title: "It definitely was kind of a no-brainer when we called it Confident," she said, "also one of the songs on the album is called Confident.'
 Whenever I make an album and try to think of a name, I always look to the track list and what song represents this album the most.
 The song was officially released on September 18, 2015, and included as an instant gratification track to accompany digital pre-orders of the album through Apple Music.
 Lovato debuted "Confident" on Apple Music's Beats 1 during an interview with Pete Wentz.
+On August 18, 2023, a rock re-recording titled "Confident (Rock Version)" was released and included on her remix album Revamped.